Crenshaw (mixtape)

-Crenshaw is the eighth official mixtape by American rapper Nipsey Hussle.
+Crenshaw is the eighth mixtape by American rapper Nipsey Hussle.
 The mixtape was released as a free digital download on October 8, 2013, on mixtape hosting websites.
 It was also released in a limited first edition of 1,000 copies for $100 each including other incentives via his All Money In record label.
 The mixtape features production by The Futuristiks, 1500 or Nothin', 9th Wonder, DJ Dahi, Mike Free, Ralo, Wizzo and Jiggy Hendrix, among others.
 Guest appearances on the mixtape came from Rick Ross, Dom Kennedy, Slim Thug, James Fauntleroy II, Z-Ro, Skeme and Sade among others.
 The mixtape was supported by the singles "Checc Me Out" featuring Dom Kennedy and Cobby Supreme, "U See Us", "The Weather" featuring Rick Ross, "If U Were Mine" featuring Fauntleroy, and "1 of 1".